The Guidance on the Implementation of Plan S specifies that:

 The FOAA framework collects data according to seven, broadly defined service baskets.
 Publishers have an option to extend this framework by a further three baskets, as required for their specific operations.

-We anticipate that the provision of transparent price and services information will help researchers, libraries and funders better understand the services they are procuring from publishers, and thus introduce more competition in the scholarly publishing market.
+We anticipate that the provision of transparent price and services information will help those stakeholders who purchase publishing services on behalf of the research community better understand the services they are procuring from publishers, and thus introduce more competition in the scholarly publishing market.

 We are mindful that this joint effort towards more transparency rests on the buy-in of all parties involved.
 We are therefore attentive to the specific regulatory requirements with which publishers need to comply.